Mango Sorbet is a real treat during the hot summer days!

 - ¼ Teaspoon Salt

-- Peel and cut your Mango flesh from the seed.
+- Peel and cut your Mango flesh from the seed core.
 Collect the Mango in a bowl.

 - Blend the Mango into a smooth pulp.
 If you used a mango with strings, then strain your mango pulp as well.